Zhang7391/PG_Calculator/README.md

 # Just a calculator

-## now it has those Features:

-1. Calculation
-2. Some of the setup
-3. History
+## current features:

+1. Immediately show the answer after typing
-4. Delete  History
+2. History management
-5. Press the enter key will save the equation and answer now in the history
+3. Press the Enter key will keep the formula and answer now
-6. Save the calculation and history on the user personal computer
+4. Record the now status and history on the user personal computer
-7. Press the up key will show the first history, press the twice up key will show the second history, and so on...
-8. Press the down key will show the next history, like the Linux console line
+5. Use Up and Down key to choose the saved formula and answer
+6. Some others options

 ## pending new features

-- [ ] calculation ln, e, and log
+- [ ] Calculation ln, e, and log
+- [ ] Convert to element

 ## pending bugs